goldiezhu/BIS634/A4/README.md

 <img width="257" alt="Screen Shot 2022-11-30 at 9 37 09 PM" src="https://user-images.githubusercontent.com/37753494/204952559-1217e6f2-65fe-4bfa-9f7f-12ac991bc1e7.png">
 <img width="258" alt="Screen Shot 2022-11-30 at 9 41 52 PM" src="https://user-images.githubusercontent.com/37753494/204953271-e83f15fc-e67e-46a9-901b-bf625ee17a91.png">

+There seems to be more diversity and more complexly shaped clusters as k gets larger.
+When k was little, the cluster shapes remained basicallythe same.
+However, my k=15 did not show the full diversity and extend of the clusters so it is not representative of how k=15 should've looked..

 ### Exercise 3 - Fibonacci